Mark McKenney

-Mark P. McKenney (born October 9, 1956) is an American politician and a former Democratic member of the Rhode Island Senate representing District 32.
+Mark P. McKenney (born October 9, 1956) is an American politician and a Democratic member of the Rhode Island Senate representing District 30.

+McKenney attended Bishop Hendricken High School, Boston College, and the Columbus School of Law at Catholic University of America.
+He also studied at the University of Kent in Canterbury, England.

 He is an attorney at McKenney, Quigley, & Clarkin.

 He considers himself a moderate.
 He defeated one-term incumbent Jeanine Calkin in the 2018 primary for the seat.
 He was defeated by Calkin in a 2020 democratic primary rematch for his seat.
+He was elected again in November 2022.